 Prof. Lee R. Berger Ph.D.
-D.Sc.
-FRSSAf ASSAf is an award-winning researcher, explorer, author, palaeoanthropologist and speaker.
-He is the recipient of the National Geographic Society’s first Prize for Research and Exploration and the Academy of Achievement’s Golden Plate Award.
-His work has brought him recognition as a Fellow of the Royal Society of South Africa and the South African Academy of Sciences and prominent advisory positions including the Chairmanship of the Fulbright Commission of South Africa, the Senior Advisory Board of the Global Young Academy and the Centre of Excellence in PalaeoSciences of South Africa among many others.
+D.Sc. is an award-winning researcher, explorer, author and speaker.
+He has been recognized by Time Magazine in 2016 as one of the 100 Most Influential People in the World.
+He is the recipient of the National Geographic Society’s first Prize for Research and Exploration and the Academy of Achievement’s Golden Plate Award and was the 2016 National Geographic Society’s Rolex Explorer of the Year.
+His work has brought him recognition as a Fellow of the Royal Society of South Africa, the Royal Geographical Society, the Explorers Club and the South African Academy of Sciences and prominent advisory positions including the Chairmanship of the Fulbright Commission of South Africa, the Senior Advisory Board of the Global Young Academy and the Centre of Excellence in PalaeoSciences of South Africa among many others.
+He is a South African Ambassador for Tourism, Conventions and Business Events.
 He has been awarded several humanitarian awards including the Boy Scout Medal of Honor for saving a life and the Red Cross Certificate of Merit.
-In addition his efforts in conservation have been recognized by the William T. Hornaday Award and Georgia’s Youth Conservationist of the Year.
+He is the Honorary National President of the South African Spelaeological Association.

 He is an avid diver and adventurer and holds a PADI Divemaster certificate among many other specialties.

 Berger was born in Shawnee Mission Kansas and grew up in rural Georgia.
 He was awarded his Eagle Scout in 1983 achieving his silver and gold palms and has been recognized as a Distinguished Eagle Scout by the Eagle Scouts Association of America.
 Berger co-authored the Boy Scouts of America Exploration Merit badge launched in 2017.
 Berger is a Kappa Sigma Alumnus.